What does a solution architect do?

 Managing projects with real impact

-The Dynamic Trust Hub, which I’m a part of, is involved in the delivery of a telephony identity verification service, along with an online identity verification service.
+The Identity and Trust team, which I’m a part of, is involved in the delivery of a telephony identity verification service, along with an online identity verification service.
 The telephony verification service enables Personal Independence Payments (PIP) and Employment Support Allowance (ESA) claimants to prove their identity when they contact DWP by phone.

 This is an example of great collaboration between central government departments.
-The service re-uses the Identity Verification service implemented by HMRC and adds the remaining required checks to meet our identity standards.
-It’s now been used by more than 43,000 customers, with around 38% of the customers being able to prove their identity.
+The service re-uses the Identity Verification service implemented by HMRC and adds the remaining required checks to meet our identity standards

 Continually developing technical and leaderships skills